History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Oct 10 – The RAF’s Ingrid Schubert Commando kills Foreign Department Director Gerold von Braunmühl in Bonn.

 Nov 17 – Action Directe kills Renault Chairman of the Board Georges Besse in Paris.

 Dec 23 – In Dusseldorf, Helmut Pohl is sentenced to life and Stefan Frey to 4 1/2 years in prison.

 Feb 21 – Near Orleans, South of Paris, AD members Jann-Marc Rouillan, Nathalie Ménigon, Joëlle Aubron and Georges Cipriani are arrested.

 Mar 16 – In Dusseldorf, Rolf Clemens Wagner is sentenced to life in prison.

-Dec 10 - Start of the Intifada, a mass rebellion of Palestinians against Israeli occupation, resulting in an international boycot campaign and acts of solidarity.
-Officially ended September 1993, the Intifada gained momentum again from 2000.
+Dec 10 – Start of the Intifada, a mass revolt of Palestinians against the Israeli occupation, triggering international boycott campaigns and solidarity actions.
+Officially stopped in September 1993, the Intifada gained intensity from the year 2000.

 Dec 18 – Andrea Sievering and Rico Prauss, members of antiimperialist resistance groups, are arrested in Dusseldorf.